Centeva/ApiTraining/README.md

 Run the application in debug mode, which should open your browser to the SwaggerUI interface, from the usual Visual Studio debug command.

+A contact with the ID "c0333bcb-54d3-490d-8a0f-644b7ee27473" has been seeded into the database - you can use it for manual testing.

 ## Running Tests

 Run tests from the Visual Studio Test Explorer (or the Test menu) or run `dotnet